I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemdriveruni-drvymoveto.md

 <p> </p>

 ## -remarks
-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff553141">IPrintOemDriverUni::DrvXMoveTo</a> and <code>IPrintOemDriverUni::DrvYMoveTo</code> methods allow a rendering plug-in to send image data to the printer spooler without causing the printer driver to lose track of the printer's cursor position.
-If you provide an <a href="https://msdn.microsoft.com/library/windows/hardware/ff554261">IPrintOemUni::ImageProcessing</a> method that sends image data directly to the print spooler instead of returning it to the printer driver, the method should call <code>IPrintOemDriverUni::DrvXMoveTo</code> and <code>IPrintOemDriverUni::DrvYMoveTo</code>.</p>

-<p>Either of two techniques can be used for updating the cursor position:</p>

-<p>Whenever an <b>IPrintOemUni::ImageProcessing</b> method needs to update the cursor position, it can call <code>IPrintOemDriverUni::DrvXMoveTo</code> or <code>IPrintOemDriverUni::DrvYMoveTo</code> with the MV_UPDATE flag cleared.
-This causes Unidrv to send cursor commands to the print spooler and to update its internal calculation of the current cursor position.</p>

-<p>The <b>IPrintOemUni::ImageProcessing</b> method can update the cursor by sending cursor commands directly to the print spooler.
-When the method has finished its spooling operation, it can call <code>IPrintOemDriverUni::DrvXMoveTo</code> or <code>IPrintOemDriverUni::DrvYMoveTo</code> with the MV_UPDATE flag set.
-This causes Unidrv to update its internal calculation of the current cursor position without sending cursor commands to the print spooler.</p>

-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff553141">IPrintOemDriverUni::DrvXMoveTo</a> and <code>IPrintOemDriverUni::DrvYMoveTo</code> methods allow a rendering plug-in to send image data to the printer spooler without causing the printer driver to lose track of the printer's cursor position.
-If you provide an <a href="https://msdn.microsoft.com/library/windows/hardware/ff554261">IPrintOemUni::ImageProcessing</a> method that sends image data directly to the print spooler instead of returning it to the printer driver, the method should call <code>IPrintOemDriverUni::DrvXMoveTo</code> and <code>IPrintOemDriverUni::DrvYMoveTo</code>.</p>
+<p>The <a href="print.iprintoemdriveruni_drvxmoveto">IPrintOemDriverUni::DrvXMoveTo</a> and <code>IPrintOemDriverUni::DrvYMoveTo</code> methods allow a rendering plug-in to send image data to the printer spooler without causing the printer driver to lose track of the printer's cursor position.
+If you provide an <a href="print.iprintoemuni_imageprocessing">IPrintOemUni::ImageProcessing</a> method that sends image data directly to the print spooler instead of returning it to the printer driver, the method should call <code>IPrintOemDriverUni::DrvXMoveTo</code> and <code>IPrintOemDriverUni::DrvYMoveTo</code>.</p>

 <p>Either of two techniques can be used for updating the cursor position:</p>